13.7 billion BC – the Big Bang (current age of the universe is 0.0137% of total age of Stelliferous Era):

 1991

-17 January – 28 February 1991 – the Gulf War (or Operation Desert Storm), a war waged by the coalition forces of 35 nations led by the United States against Iraq to liberate Kuwait from Iraqi invasion and annexation:
+17 January – 28 February 1991 – the Gulf War (or Operation Desert Storm), a war waged by the coalition forces of 35 nations led by the United States against Iraq to liberate Kuwait from Iraqi invasion and annexation:2–4 August 1990 – the Iraqi invasion of Kuwait7 February–29 September 1991 – Jean-Bertrand Aristide is President of Haiti

 2 August 1990–17 January 1991 – Operation Desert Shield